kalrish/luatex-lua-module-cache-manager/README.md

 `luamcm` is a LuaTeX Lua initialization script that manages a cache for Lua modules which works similarly to LaTeX's aux file.
 It speeds up document generation by about half a second in my machine, which is nice for small documents that are generated often.

 ## Context ##
 Lua modules are typically loaded from source.
-The Lua implementations bundled in LuaTeX and LuaJITTeX turn Lua source into bytecode prior to executing it, so it would be faster to load them in bytecode form directly.
+The Lua implementations bundled in LuaTeX and LuaJITTeX turn Lua source into bytecode prior to executing it, so it's faster to load them in bytecode form directly.

 ## How to use it ##
 Use the `--lua` option: